Terry Kath: Chicago

 Kath was regarded as Chicago's bandleader and best soloist; his vocal, jazz and hard rock influences are regarded as integral to the band's early sound.
 He has been praised for his guitar skills and described by rock author Corbin Reiff as "one of the most criminally underrated guitarists to have ever set finger to fretboard".
 According to Loughnane, Kath could sing a lead vocal and play lead and rhythm guitar simultaneously.

 The group's first album, Chicago Transit Authority, released in 1969, includes Kath's composition "Introduction", described as "Terry's masterpiece" by later Chicago guitarist Dawayne Bailey.
 The song displays many varied musical styles, including jazz, blues, salsa, rock and roll, acid rock, and pop.
 The same debut album includes an instrumental guitar piece titled "Free Form Guitar", which consisted largely of feedback and heavy use of the Stratocaster's tremolo arm.
 The album liner notes indicate that the nearly seven-minute piece was recorded live in the studio in one take, using only a Fender Dual Showman amplifier pre-amped with a Bogen Challenger P.A. amp.
 The guitar's neck was held together with a radiator hose clamp.
 The song "Beginnings" includes acoustic rhythm guitar by Kath.

 For the group's second album, Kath contributed an extended guitar solo on "25 or 6 to 4", which became a live favorite.
 The same album saw Kath collaborate with orchestral arranger Peter Matz on the four-part suite "Memories of Love", singing the lead vocal.

 Kath wrote at least one song and contributed at least one lead vocal to every Chicago album released during his lifetime.
 While 1976's Chicago X is best known for Cetera's number one hit, "If You Leave Me Now", Kath's "Once or Twice" showed he was still writing and recording rock material.
 He continued this style on the following year's Chicago XI, contributing the funky "Mississippi Delta City Blues" and the aggressive "Takin' It on Uptown", which counterbalanced some of the material other members were producing.

-After his death, to memorialize Kath and to commemorate the resumption of Chicago, the band composed and published the song "Alive Again" on its first album without him, Hot Streets.
+After his death, to memorialize Kath and to commemorate the resumption of Chicago, Donnie Dacus replaced him and the band composed and published the song "Alive Again" on its first album without him, Hot Streets.
 Also in Kath's honor, they later published the song "Feel the Spirit".